ethanresnick/json-api/README.md

 - `labelMappers` (optional): this lets you create urls (or, in REST terminology, resources) that map to different database items over time.
 For example, you could have a `/events/upcoming` resource or a `/users/me` resource.
 In those examples, "upcoming" and "me" are called the labels and, in labelMappers, you provide a function that maps each label to the proper database id(s) at any given time.
 The function can return a Promise if needed.

 ## Routing, Authentication & Controllers
 This library gives you a base API controller (shown in the example) and a `Documentation` controller, but it doesn't prescribe how requests get to these controllers.
 This allows you to use any url scheme, routing layer, or authentication system you already have in place.
-You just need to make sure `req.params.type` reflects the requested resource type, and `req.params.id` reflects the requested id (or comma-separated list of ids), if present.
+You just need to make sure `req.params.type` reflects the requested resource type, and `req.params.id` or (if you want to allow labels on a request) `req.params.idOrLabel` reflects the requested id, if any.
 In the example above, routing is handled with Express's built-in `app[VERB]` methods.
 If you're looking for something more robust, you might be interested in [Express Simple Router](https://github.com/ethanresnick/express-simple-router).
 For authentication, check out [Express Simple Firewall](https://github.com/ethanresnick/express-simple-firewall).

 ## Adapters
 An adapter handles all the interaction with the database.
 It is responsible for turning requests into standard [`Resource`](https://github.com/ethanresnick/json-api/blob/master/src/types/Resource.js) or [`Collection`](https://github.com/ethanresnick/json-api/blob/master/src/types/Collection.js) objects that the rest of the library will use.
 See the built-in [MongooseAdapter](https://github.com/ethanresnick/json-api/blob/master/src/adapters/Mongoose/MongooseAdapter.js) for an example.